 - The path to that folder is dependent on the platform you’re on and the folder you chose to install it to.

-- Please note that in older versions of the software, the Kodi directions were named XBMC.
+- Please note that in older versions of the software, the Kodi directories were named XBMC.

-Follow the instructions related to this solution in order to use Kodi’s built-in uninstaller but also to remove the remaining files and registry entries after the process is over.
-Follow the instructions below carefully in order to remove Kodi completely from your Windows 10 PC.
+Follow the instructions related to this solution to use Kodi’s built-in uninstaller but also to remove the remaining files and registry entries after the process is over.
+Follow the instructions below carefully to remove Kodi completely from your Windows 10 PC.

 First of all, let’s make sure nothing related to Kodi is currently running on our computer as this may prevent the uninstallation process from running normally.

-- To make sure nothing related to the program is running in the back ground, use the Ctrl + Shift + Esc key combination on your keyboard in order to open the Task Manager.
+- To make sure nothing related to the program is running in the background, use the Ctrl + Shift + Esc key combination on your keyboard to open the Task Manager.
 Find and End the processes related to the program.

 After we have disabled Kodi from running on our computer during the uninstallation process, let’s proceed with the proper removal.